Daemonite/material/README.md

 ### End-Of-Line Fix

-This repository is usually in CRLF end-of-line mode.
-When your GitHub is currently set at LF end-of-line mode automatically, there will be an error.
+This repository uses LF end-of-line mode.
+When your GitHub is currently set at CRLF end-of-line mode automatically, there will be an error.
 Which shows the following:
 `
 Error <File> : Expected linebreaks to be 'LF' but found CRLF `